mrled/bibliographer/readme.md

   --search2asin-file        Path to search term to ASIN mapping file --wikipedia-relevant-file Path to Wikipedia relevant pages file

-These options can also be set in the config file (.bibliographer.toml).
+These options can also be set in the config file.

 options:
   -h, --help  show this help message and exit